shobhitaa/Crime-Curber-Hackathon/README.md

 ## Installation

-CLone this repository into your local machine and run it on android studio.
+Clone this repository into your local machine and run it on android studio.
 You can use android emulator as well as an android phone to run it.